osition/osition/src/webpage/src/guide/commands.md

 ## `jarklin cache remove`

-remove the existing cache.
+Remove the existing cache.

-you could basically just delete the `.jarklin/` directory. **But** this could change any time.
+You could basically just delete the `.jarklin/` directory. **But** this could change any time.

 ## `jarklin cache regenerate`